Mars bar: Spinoff products

-Custom packaging
+Packaging variants

-The Original Mars bar in "Believe" packaging was sold in the UK from 18 April 2006 until the end of the 2006 FIFA World Cup in July.
-"Believe" took prominence on the packaging ("Original Mars" appeared in smaller print) to indicate support for the England national football team.
-Advertising in other nations of the UK was tailored to reflect their own teams after public condemnation, although in Scotland the "Believe" packaging was still used – causing negative publicity.
+The original Mars bar was sold throughout Britain from April 2006 until the end of the 2006 FIFA World Cup in a "Believe" packaging ("Original Mars" appeared in smaller print), to indicate support for the England national football team in the competition.
+A generic advertising campaign was used in the other UK nations which did not qualify for the competition, but the usage of the "Believe" packaging in Scotland caused negative publicity.

-On 30 July 2008, the Tasmanian government announced that it had secured a major sponsor, Mars for a bid to enter the Australian Football League in a deal worth $4 million over 3 years and will temporarily change the name of its top-selling chocolate bar in Australia to Believe, to help promote Tasmania's cause.
+Similarly, Mars were re-branded "Hopp" ("Go!" in English) in Switzerland during UEFA Euro 2008, again with "Original Mars" shown in smaller print.

-Mars were re-branded "Hopp" ("Go!" in English) in Switzerland during UEFA Euro 2008.
-Like the "Believe" packaging sold in the UK in 2006, "Original Mars" was also shown in smaller print.
+On 30 July 2008, the government of Tasmania announced that it had secured a major sponsor, Mars for a bid to enter the Australian Football League in a deal worth $4 million over 3 years and will temporarily change the name of its top-selling chocolate bar in Australia to Believe, to help promote Tasmania's cause.

-In 2010, to promote England's involvement in the 2010 FIFA World Cup, the background of the UK Mars packaging became the St. George cross.
+In 2010, to promote England's involvement in the 2010 FIFA World Cup, the background of Mars packaging sold in the country temporarily became the St. George cross.